 Democracy is fully integrated within Marlborough Primary School.
 Both pupil and parent/carer voice plays a central part in developing school improvement priorities.
 We actively encourage children to have a voice and share their views and opinions regularly.
-Every September, children are elected by secret ballot by their peers to represent their class as school councillors from Y2 to Y6 with the winners announced in assembly.
+Every September, children are elected by secret ballot by their peers to represent their class as school councillors from Y1 to Y6 with the winners announced in assembly.
 The children love this process and have great respect for the outcomes.
 The council meet regularly and take the ideas from the meeting back to their classes for discussion.
-Students in the Upper School also vote for their Prefects, Prefect Captains and House Captains at the beginning of the academic year.
 These election processes reflect our British electoral system and demonstrate democracy in action.
-Children usually take part in the Children’s Parliament and visit the House of Commons.
-(They will this again, once the pandemic restrictions allow.)
+Children usually take part in the Children’s Parliament where they present their study and voting takes place.

 Every child also contributes their ideas to the creation of a class/teacher agreement.
 This sets ground rules for classroom conduct and establishes the standards of behaviour children can expect from each other and their teacher over the year ahead.
 Governors also talk regularly to children to establish their views as a way of ensuring that school self-evaluation is robust and accurate, and therefore effective in helping our school to be the very best it can be.

 The Rule of Law

 Children are taught to understand the value and need for laws; that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Children are taught that the freedom to hold other faiths and beliefs is protected in law.
 Assemblies and discussions in class focus on recognising right from wrong.
-Children have to abide by school rules on a daily basis and these are supported by the home-school agreement.
+Children have to abide by school rules on a daily basis by following The Marlborough Code.
 Children play by rules when representing the school at sporting events and workshops that they attend out of school.
-Children and staff follow the Behaviour Policy and clearly understand the rewards and sanctions that are used.
-Consequences, in line with the school’s Behaviour Policy, remind children that breaking the rules may impact on themselves and others.
+Children and staff follow the Behaviour and Discipline Policy, they know it, understand it and like it.
+Consequences, in line with the school’s policy, remind children that breaking the rules may impact on themselves and others.
 We encourage visits to/from our local Police and Fire Service to reinforce this.

 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community are expected to treat each other with respect and kindness.
-This is reflected in cores values kindness, aspiration and perseverance and our ethos.
+This is reflected in cores values kindness, aspiration and perseverance.